UniversalDependencies/docs/treebanks/arr_tudet/arr_tudet-pos-AUX.md

 ## Morphology

-The form / lemma ratio of `AUX` is 11.000000 (the average of all parts of speech is 5.748252).
+The form / lemma ratio of `AUX` is 10.500000 (the average of all parts of speech is 1.579457).

-The 1st highest number of forms (40) was observed with the lemma “_”: <em>[ʔet], a, ap, aʔkay, aʔmãn, aʔwaʔye, ekab, ekay, ep, eʔa, gay, ikap, iʔkap, iʔkay, karoʔwa, kay, nã, okap, okay, reʔkay, roʔwa, toʔwa, toʔwa], wa, wa], waʔye, we, web, wep, wer, wet, ye, yet, ŋaap, ŋanãn, ŋaʔet, ʔa, ʔat, ʔep, ʔet</em>.
+The 1st highest number of forms (24) was observed with the lemma “ʔe”: <em>a, ap, at, ep, eʔa, karoʔwa, roʔwa, toʔwa, toʔwa], wa, wa], we, web, wep, wer, wet, ye, yet, ŋaap, ŋaʔet, ʔa, ʔat, ʔep, ʔet</em>.

-The 2nd highest number of forms (3) was observed with the lemma “ʔe”: <em>at, yet, ʔep</em>.
+The 2nd highest number of forms (12) was observed with the lemma “kap”: <em>aʔkay, ekab, ekap, ekay, gay, ikap, iʔkap, iʔkay, kay, okap, okay, reʔkay</em>.

-The 3rd highest number of forms (2) was observed with the lemma “kap”: <em>ekap, okap</em>.
+The 3rd highest number of forms (4) was observed with the lemma “nã”: <em>aʔnãn, nã, nãn, ŋanãn</em>.

 `AUX` occurs with 9 features: <tt><a href="arr_tudet-feat-Decl.html">Decl</a></tt> (120; 69% instances), <tt><a href="arr_tudet-feat-Person.html">Person</a></tt> (118; 68% instances), <tt><a href="arr_tudet-feat-Number.html">Number</a></tt> (97; 56% instances), <tt><a href="arr_tudet-feat-Tense.html">Tense</a></tt> (29; 17% instances), <tt><a href="arr_tudet-feat-VerbForm.html">VerbForm</a></tt> (27; 16% instances), <tt><a href="arr_tudet-feat-Corf.html">Corf</a></tt> (15; 9% instances), <tt><a href="arr_tudet-feat-Int.html">Int</a></tt> (8; 5% instances), <tt><a href="arr_tudet-feat-Clas.html">Clas</a></tt> (3; 2% instances), <tt><a href="arr_tudet-feat-Clusivity.html">Clusivity</a></tt> (3; 2% instances)